Developer-DAO/pixel-avatars/README.md

 The Derivatives project, originally known as the pixel-avatars project is created initially to allow the minting of a derived Pixel Avatar ERC721 NFT token generated based on the traits of the original DeveloperDAO genesis NFTs. ; similar to how Loot has its own derivatives projects

 It was later renamed to a derivatives project to include initiatives that will form a roadmap beyond the initial pixel avatars token.

+## Historical notes
+User by the name of Neoc id the DeveloperDao Discord was offering to do an avatar versions of the developer dao NFT genesis token.
+Another user [goldzulu](https://github.com/goldzulu) spotted the potential and suggested a project which upon some initial concensus was put to lead the project.
+Officially the project kicked off on the 12th September 2021 via an online discord meeting hosted by goldzulu.
 ## Areas Of Interest
 There are three different areas in which devs can be actively involed in
 ### Backend